shumbor/accel-ppp-docs/configuration/ipoe.rst

     Specifies ipv6 prefix delegation pool name which accel-ppp will use for allocate client ipv6 prefix delegation.

 **vlan-mon=[re:]name[,filter]**
-    vlan-mon needs for automatiicaly crate vlans interfaces, more often on vlan-per-user schemas.
+    vlan-mon needs for automatically crate vlans interfaces, more often on vlan-per-user schemas.
 Support regular expression (**re:**).
 Parameter specifies list of vlans or ranges of vlans to monitor for and may be in following form: vlan-mon=eth1,2,5,10,20-30

 **vlan-timeout=n**
     By default: ``vlan-timeout=60``.